rschmehl/awesco.eu/content/authors/jonas-koenemann/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Rachel Leuthold is Marie-Skłodowska-Curie Fellow working on optimal control of a centrifugally stiffened rotor in pumping cycle operation.
-She obtained an MSc in Aerospace Engineering from the Technical University of Delft (Netherlands) in 2015, with a thesis on a multiple wake vortex lattice method for membrane-wing kites.
-She graduated with a BSc in Aeronautical and Astronautical Engineering from the Massachusetts Institute of Technology (USA) in 2011.
+Jonas Koenemann was Marie-Skłodowska-Curie Fellow at Ampyx Power BV, working with [Soeren Sieberling](/authors/soeren-sieberling).
+He has developed the open source tool [openAWE](https://github.com/openawe/openawe).
+He currently works as PhD researcher at the IMTEK of the University of Freiburg and is continuing the development of the Open Optimal Control Library [openOCL](https://openocl.org/).